China bans airlines from joining EU emissions scheme

 "It does put the Chinese airlines in a difficult position where you've got to comply with the legislation and yet your government is telling you not to comply," Herdman said, but added there would be no immediate financial impact.

-On Monday, the EU's Ambassador to China, Markus Ederer, said at current jet fuel prices, the per-ticket cost increase from the scheme on a one-way Beijing-Brussels trip would amount to about 17 yuan (1.72 pounds) .
+On Monday, the EU's Ambassador to China, Markus Ederer, said at current jet fuel prices, the per-ticket cost increase from the scheme on a one-way Beijing-Brussels trip would amount to about 17 yuan ($2.70).

 Qantas said last week it was raising fares because of higher fuel prices and the EU carbon charge.

-A spokeswoman for Cathay Pacific said the Hong Kong-based airline had fully complied with the EU programme but under strong protest.
+A spokeswoman for Cathay Pacific said the Hong Kong-based airline had fully complied with the EU program but under strong protest.

 "Europe is a green leader in the world and we try to live up to our aspirations," Ederer told reporters at a news conference in Beijing.
 "Airplanes are an important source of emissions.
 They should be regulated."